ArionMiles/ArionMiles.github.io/content/posts/Using-virtual-environments-in-py3.md

 Windows | cmd.exe | `C:\> <venv>\Scripts\activate.bat`
 ||PowerShell|`PS C:\> <venv>\Scripts\Activate.ps1`

-For most people, they `bash` and `cmd.exe` commands are all they need if they're on Linux and Windows.
+For most people, `bash` and `cmd.exe` commands are all they need if they're on Linux and Windows, respectively.

 Run the appropriate command, and your terminal will read something like this if you're on Linux:
 ```